mattkrea/sequelize-handlers/README.md

 				]
 			}
 		],
+		// Optionally add middleware to run at the start of the request
+		middleware: [
+			(req, res, next) => {
+				// ... do something with the request before the
+				// other handlers get the request
+			}
+		],
 		hooks: {
+			// Need to track changes on models?
 			beforeUpdate: function(model, instance) {
 				let changes = instance.changed();
 				// ... do something with changelog
+			},
+			// Or maybe you need to modify the Sequelize query
+			// based upon some property in the request
+			beforeQuery: function(query, request) {
+				query.where.locationId = req.currentLocation.get('id');
 			}
 		}
 	});